Independent Pricing and Regulatory Tribunal of New South Wales: Functions

 IPART also conducts reviews and investigations to advise the NSW government and its agencies on a range of economic and policy issues, such as pricing, efficiency, industry structure and competition.

 Membership

 Tribunal Members

 The Tribunal comprises three permanent members: a part-time chairman and two part-time tribunal members.
 Tribunal members are appointed by the premier.
 The premier can also appoint any number of additional temporary members.
-As of April 2017, the permanent Tribunal members are:
+As of May 2025, the Tribunal members are: